andrevidela/Research-report/Thesis/index.md

 As you can see the return type is a _program in and of itself_! `if b then Int else String` returns `Int` if `b` is `True` and `String` otherwise.
 In other words, the return type is different depending on the value of `b`.
 This dependency is why they are called _dependent types_.

-_Pattern matching_ on the argument allows us to return different values for each branch of our program
+_Pattern matching_ on the argument allows us to return different values for each branch of our program:

 ```haskell
 --           ┌ `b` is True so we expect to return `Int`